HeffU/ME3Libs/README.md

 # Credits
 - ME3Explorer, all involved! (see http://me3explorer.wikia.com/wiki/About_Us)
+- Eliot van Uytfanghe, eliotvu.com, for a good source of information via his unrealscript library.
 - Anton Kropp from onoffswitch.net, for a very understandable basic lexer/parser to use as starting point.